 What are financial apps and why people use them

-Personal finance apps (also called budgeting or money management apps) are mobile applications that are able to sync your credit cards, bank, and investment accounts under one roof, keep track of all your expenses and visualize them in convenient graphs and charts.
+Personal finance apps (also called budgeting or money management apps) are mobile applications that sync your credit cards, bank, and investment accounts under one roof, keep track of all your expenses and visualize them in convenient graphs and charts.

-But as the electronic accounting services have more opportunities, they soon began to expand their functionality with a hierarchical system of categories of expenses and incomes, payment reminders, along with analytical tools, budget planning, the ability to have joint accounts with other users.
+But as the electronic accounting services had more opportunities, they soon began to expand their functionality.
+Categories of expenses and incomes emerged, along with payment reminders, analytical tools, budget planning, the ability to have joint accounts with other users.

 There are two main types of personal finance apps:

-- manual, when you have to input all the records personally and indicate the figures and category of each purchase or income
+- Manual, where you have to input all the records personally and indicate the figures and category of each purchase or income

-- and linked, when the app draws all the information about your expenses automatically.
+- and Linked, where an app draws all the information about your expenses automatically.

 There are several reasons why millions of people have a budgeting app on their phones: